FLORIN

 Francesco Madiai.
 Openly,

-openly, do I, and have I, and ever will I avow it.
-Permit me, my Lord
+most openly, do I, and have I, and ever will I avow it.
+Permit

 Archbishop.
 Scoffer!

-infidel!
-No, I am not angry; not in the least: but I am hurt, wounded,
+heretic! infidel!
+No, I am not angry; not in the least: but I

 Francesco Madiai.
 My

-have conferred, I must acknowledge, an unmerited distinction upon one
+Lord, you have conferred, I must acknowledge, an unmerited

 Archbishop.
 Indeed!

-many?
-His Imperial Highness, well-informed, as we thought, of what
+indeed! so many?
+His Imperial Highness, well-informed, as we

-passes in every house, from the cellar to the bed-chamber, had
+thought, of what passes in every house, from the cellar to the

 Francesco Madiai.
 The

-the first and highest was written on the cross in Calvary; poor
+name of the first and highest was written on the cross in

 Archbishop.
 Francesco

-Church in her state of tribulation, of the blessed saints and martyrs
+the Church in her state of tribulation, of the blessed saints

 Francesco Madiai.
 God